rubensworks/rubensworks.net/README.md

 Everything under `src/` is templates and code: `src/pages` for routes, `src/layouts` and `src/components` for the shell, `src/lib` for the bibliography engine and the Markdown pipeline, and `src/scripts` for the only code that runs in the reader's browser.
+There, the `*-queries.ts` files and `graph-layout.ts` are DOM-free and unit-tested, `foaf-worker.ts` is the one place Comunica is imported, and the rest is the main-thread glue.

 ## Development